MingCWang/third-party-cookies/README.md

 Please note that this project provides insights into the implementation of third-party cookies and their alternatives.
 It highlights the challenges posed by recent changes in internet policies and provides an opportunity to explore related concepts and technologies.

-For detailed implementation and code samples, refer to the project's repository and documentation on GitHub.
+For detailed implementation and code samples, refer to the project's repository.